mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/08/oci-config-sync.md

 There are 3 main advantages of doing GitOps with OCI artifacts instead of Git repository:
 - You could have fine granular access control on the registry with your Google Cloud IAM (users, service accounts, etc.)
 - You could share more easily packages/artifacts of your Kubernetes manifests, even in a dynamic and generic way with Helm as an example
-- You could have a better seperation of concerns between your CI and your CD.
+- You could have a better separation of concerns between your CI and your CD.
 With your CI pipelines you still need Git repositories, have security and governance checks before pushing the artifacts in the registries.

 Complementary and further resources:
 - [Host Helm charts and OCI artifacts in Artifact Registry]({{< ref "/posts/2021/01/oci-artifact-registry.md" >}})